amandaghassaei/canvas-capture/README.md

 - helper functions to bind recording and screen-shotting to hotkeys
 - ability to export zipped png/jpeg frames with [JSZip](https://github.com/Stuk/jszip)
 - an optional recording indicator (red dot) on screen to let you know when recording is happening
 - other optional modal dialog features
+- type declarations for everything – this project is written in Typescript

 ## Installation